partykit/partykit/apps/blog/src/content/blog/partykit-meet-tinybase.md

 being so responsive and helping get this built and released as quickly as we did.

 Please try out this new integration and let us know how it goes.
-There are plenty more things we can do to improve it, but we're excited to see what you build with it and would love your feedback.
+We're standing by in the [PartyKit](https://discord.gg/g5uqHQJc3z) and [TinyBase](https://discord.com/invite/mGz3mevwP8) Discords, or hit up [TinyBase](https://twitter.com/tinybasejs) on X!
+There is plenty more we can do to improve things, but we're excited to see what you build with it and would love your feedback.

 Party on, TinyBase!